 The posterior border of the ramus and the bone in the lower border of the outer angle region have the thinnest cross-sectional dimension of the whole safe zone, but the intrabony nerve structures are running in a curvature located superiorly and medially.

 One zone in the subcondylar neck is crossed by the facial nerve trunk in an anterior-posterior direction, representing a high-risk zone for nerve injury.
 Therefore, this area should be avoided.

-The mandibular canal containing the inferior alveolar nerve limits the vertical height of the safe zone cranially in the mandibular body and angle.
+The mandibular canal containing the inferior alveolar nerve limits the safe zone's vertical height cranially in the mandibular body and angle.

-The vicinity of the mental foramen should be avoided due to variances in the course of the mandibular canal next to the bony opening.
+The vicinity of the mental foramen should be avoided due to individual variations in the mandibular canal course.
+The mental foramen generally lies between the two pre-molars.

-In the symphyseal area although there is a tiny continuation of the mandibular canal (incisal canal) the whole bone stock beneath the tooth apices is available for pin placement.
+Although there is a tiny continuation of the mandibular canal (incisal canal) in the symphyseal area, the whole bone stock beneath the tooth apices is available for pin placement.

 The following structures should be avoided:

 Heibel H, Alt KW, Wächter R, Bähr W. (2001) Cortical thickness of the mandible with special reference to miniplate osteosynthesis.
 Morphometric analysis of autopsy material

 Mund Kiefer Gesichtschir; 5(3):180-5.